folio-org/okapi/doc/guide.md

-Note that we are using a RESTful approach here: the URL `http://localhost:9130/_/tenants/our/modules` names the set of modules that are enabled for our library, and we POST an deployed module to this set.
-The tenant to enable the module for is in the URL;
+Note that we are using a RESTful approach here: the URL `http://localhost:9130/_/tenants/our/modules` names the set of modules that are enabled for our library, and we POST a deployed module to this set.
+The tenant for which to enable the module is in the URL;
-the module to enable it for is in the payload.
+the module to be enabled is in the payload.

 Now we can ask Okapi which modules are enabled for our tenant, and get back a JSON list: